-Mozambique has formally recognised and enforced the international economic sanction against Rhodesia (now Zimbabwe), in 1976, and decided to close all its borders with this country, in full implementation of the relevant decisions of the United Nations.
-However, this was part of a political decision and was enforced by means of a presidential communication to the nation, published in the official gazette on 3 March 1976.
+Mozambique formally recognised and enforced the international economic sanction against Rhodesia (now Zimbabwe) in 1976, and decided to close all its borders with said country, in full implementation of the relevant decisions of the United Nations.
+However, this was part of a political decision and was enforced by means of a Presidential communication to the nation, published in the official gazette on 3 March 1976.

 Mozambique has not approved any statute specifically governing the enforcement of international trade sanctions.
-However, the Bank of Mozambique has approved Notice No 4/ GBM/2015 of 17 June 2015 containing the rules and procedures to be adopted by commercial banks in order to conduct proper KYC and risk assessment analysis in relation to all operations requested by their clients and ensure compliance with any applicable international sanctions.
+However, the Bank of Mozambique has approved Notice No 5/ GBM/2022 of 17 November 2022 containing the rules and procedures to be adopted by commercial banks in order to conduct proper KYC and risk assessment analysis in relation to all operations requested by their clients, and to ensure compliance with any applicable international sanctions.

-Contributed by: José Miguel Oliveira, Filipe Rocha Vieira, Ivo Calueio Mahumane and Kenny Laisse, VdA, GDA Advogados
+Contributed by: José Miguel Oliveira, Filipe Rocha Vieira, Francisco Campos Braz and Kenny Laisse, VdA